 - Special Topics in Translational Research

 Additional required academic programs, which enrich the curriculum but are not courses per se, are listed below.

 - Visiting Professor Lecture Series (a weekly seminar by external invited speakers)

 - Marsh and Match Distinguished Visiting Scientist Program (annual lectures by preeminent scientists)

 - Scientific Retreat of the Feinstein Institute for Medical Research

 Students also participate in journal clubs and meetings of the lab group where they are conducting their research, and attend and submit abstracts for presentation at national and international scientific conferences.

-The school functions on a year-round calendar, with students admitted on a rolling basis.
+The school functions on a year-round calendar.
 Students whose training is linked to clinical subspecialty training (medicine, surgery, oncology, pediatrics, etc.) normally begin their studies in July.
 Courses are held in the Fall/Early Winter or the Late Winter/Spring, with laboratory research continuing throughout the summer.